swilgosz/hanamimastery/data/episodes/4-string-transformations-with-dry-inflector.md

 source: https://github.com/hanamimastery/episodes/tree/main/004
 ---

-Hi there!

-In this episode of Hanami Mastery I want to showcase a super useful little Ruby Gem, that actually helped me a lot in writing my own Ruby packages.
-It's a [Dry::Inflector](https://github.com/dry-rb/dry-inflector0) gem written by [Luca Guidi](https://lucaguidi.com/), an amazing developer, co-author of Hanami Web framework and I definitely recommend to follow him up.
-I actually discovered this gem by [watching one of his Youtube videos](https://www.youtube.com/watch?v=xexeoulYPTM) - and I am super glad that I actually made a habbit of watching other developers' videos and presentations!
+In this episode of Hanami Mastery I want to showcase a super useful little Ruby Gem, that helped me a lot in writing my own Ruby packages.
+It's a [Dry::Inflector](https://github.com/dry-rb/dry-inflector0) gem written by [Luca Guidi](https://lucaguidi.com/), an amazing developer, co-author of Hanami Web framework and I definitely recommend following him up.
+I discovered this gem by [watching one of his Youtube videos](https://www.youtube.com/watch?v=xexeoulYPTM) - and I am super glad that I've made a habit of watching other developers' videos and presentations!

 ### The problem we've faced

-Recently we had a need in our projects to improve the way we distribute the commands that had been triggered in the system.
+Recently we needed to improve in our projects the way we distribute the commands that had been triggered in the system.
 Whenever the command is called, it should be properly handled and the appropriate event should be published to our event store.

 I don't want to talk too much about [how we approached the CQRS](https://driggl.com/blog/a/cars-api-endpoints-in-rails-applications) implementation in our systems, but I'll show a little diagram here just to visualize what I'm talking about.

-In the usual web application, when you send a request, it's recieved by a router, which recognizes the URL of the request and passes the attached parameters and headers into the proper controller action to be handled by.
+In the usual web application, when you send a request, [it's received by a router](2-listing-articles-with-hanami-view), which recognizes the URL of the request and passes the attached parameters and headers into the proper controller action to be handled.

 ![Route visualization in web aps](/images/episodes/4/router.png)

 In other words, if you write: `articles#new` in Rails, or `articles.new` in Hanami, the passed string will be interpreted by the router, and the controller named `articles` will be called with an action `new`.

-Literally, based on the convention of naming and the file structure, the correct constant will be instantized and a proper method called.
+Based on the convention of naming and the file structure, the correct constant will be instantiated and a proper method called.

 We needed similar functionality for our business logic.